Phlow/simplicity/_posts/2015-11-27-style-guide.md

 title: "Style Guide"
 ---
 The *Simplicity* styleguide lists all available elemnts to style your content.

 <!--more-->

 ## Colors

+*Simplicity* allows you to change the colors to your taste quickly.
+Just open *_sass/_01_colors.scss* and tune your colors.

 Four possible brand colors and four colors to style alerts.